How is osteosarcoma treated?

 All of these treatments can have side effects, but there is help for many of them.
 Your medical team will help you take care of the side effects and will work closely with other experts to help you understand and deal with the problems, stress, and other issues related to the treatment.

-Because many of these issues can be more complex for cancer in children, many people will be involved in your child’s overall care.
+Because many of these issues can be more complex for cancer in children and teens, many people will be involved in your child’s overall care.
 As a parent, taking care of a child with cancer can be a very big job.
 It is important to remember that you will have a lot of help.
+For more on this, see our document Children Diagnosed With Cancer: Understanding the Health Care System.

 The next few sections describe the types of treatment used for osteosarcomas.